ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 Registering variables
 =====================

-Registered variables may be simple variables, list variables, dictionary variables, or complex nested data structures.
-The documentation for each module includes a ``RETURN`` section describing the return values for that module.
-To see the values for a particular task, run your playbook with ``-v``.

-Registered variables are stored in memory.
-You cannot cache registered variables for use in future plays.
-Registered variables are only valid on the host for the rest of the current playbook run.

-Registered variables are host-level variables.
-When you register a variable in a task with a loop, the registered variable contains a value for each item in the loop.
-The data structure placed in the variable during the loop will contain a ``results`` attribute, that is a list of all responses from the module.
-For a more in-depth example of how this works, see the :ref:`playbooks_loops` section on using registering with a loop.

 You can create variables from the output of an Ansible task with the task keyword ``register``.
 You can use registered variables in any later tasks in your play.
 For example::

    - hosts: web_servers